joe223/tiny-swiper/README.md

 | bulletClass | string | 'swiper-pagination-bullet' | CSS class name of single pagination bullet |
 | bulletActiveClass | string | 'swiper-pagination-bullet-active' | CSS class name of currently active pagination bullet |

+## Q&A

+#### 1. Should I use Tiny-Swiper?

+Tiny-Swiper keeps the core functions likes Touch/Resistance/Intermittent control, we usually did not use many features on mobile side after all.
+That the reason why it is smaller and the purpose I wrote it.

+If you are looking for some feature special or going to create a complicate slide project.
+Please check [APIs](#swiper-parameters) before importing to ensure the feature you want is supported.
+Full-featured SwiperJS should be a better choice sometimes.

 ## License

 Tiny-Swiper is licensed under a [MIT License](./LICENSE).